Azure-Samples/azure-cosmos-db-change-feed-dotnet-retail-sample/README.md

     	a.
 In the **Input** alias field, enter **input**.
 		b.
 Select the option for **Select Event Hub from your subscriptions**.
     	c.
 Set the **Subscription** field to your subscription.
     	d.
-In the **Event Hub namespace** field, enter the name of your Event Hub Namespace you created during the prelab.
+In the **Event Hub namespace** field, enter the name of your Event Hub Namespace that you created during the prelab.
 		e.
 In the **Event Hub name** field, select the option for **Use existing** and choose **event-hub1** from the drop-down menu.
     	f.
 Leave **Event Hub policy name** field set to its default value.
     	g.
 Leave **Event serialization format** as **JSON**.